Gabe-Corral/Epic-Battle-Game-Back-End/README.md

 **Description:**

 This is the back-end portion of Pokemon style battle game.
+You can find the front-end portion [here](https://github.com/Gabe-Corral/Epic-Battle-Game).

 **Setup:**